 Using both landing pages and microsites effectively ensures that you are targeting the appropriate needs of all of your users and making the most of what web-based tools offer.

 Users expect to easily find information that is delivered engagingly.
 Knowing which form of web publishing to use to achieve your goals can mean using both landing pages and microsites.
+For instance, for an event, you can create a temporary landing page with basic information, while an accompanying microsite can provide a richer experience.

 Publish your microsites easily with Zoomforth